mareksommer/usertech_blog/README.md

 7. browse to localhost:8000

 ## Notes
-- blog has one predefined user with credentails: username: admin, password: admin
+- blog has one predefined user with credentials: username: admin, password: admin
 - you can run applicatoin with debug bar at /app_dev.php
 - symfony application is in app folder in usertech_blog directory
+- for pagination I use simple cursor based pagination, in real application it should be served with some infinite scroll or at least AJAX load button

+### Api endpoints
+- /api/posts-list
+- /api/post/{id} id example: cc1ffac0-53c6-11e8-9609-0242ac1e0003

 Have fun :)